 Please note that the PACE Funding scheme is no longer available.

 Viessmann's Vitovalor is the world's first mass-produced fuel cell boiler and one of the micro-CHP products backed by PACE.
 By combining the production of heat and power it provides energy savings of up to 36 per cent compared to separate heat and power generation and reduces CO2 emissions by more than 30 per cent.

 PACE aims to bring fuel cell micro-cogeneration technology closer to mass market affordability and to establish Europe as a global leader in the technology.
 PACE funding has ensured that the Vitovalor is within reach of a much greater proportion of UK homeowners.
 There are now around 100 heating engineers trained to fit the Vitovalor in the UK and more training planned for 2019.

 The Vitovalor is designed for power-optimised operation with the longest possible runtimes.
-Together with a gas condensing boiler, a total heating output of 20 kW is available (up to 30 kW for DHW heating).
+Together with a gas condensing boiler, a total heating output of 30.8 kW is available with a 220 litre unvented hot water cylinder.
 The ideal installation locations for the Vitovalor are well insulated detached and two-family houses with a low heat demand, such as new build and modernised existing buildings.
 The fuel cell heating appliance works particularly efficiently when the return temperatures are very low – ideally with an underfloor heating system.
 Efficient operation with radiators that have a maximum return temperature of 50 degrees Celsius is also possible.